lmirosevic/GBDeviceInfo/README.md

 ```

-You can also reuse the returned object (this used to be a c struct in previous versions) to save some typing.
+You can also reuse the returned object to save some typing.
 First assign the object to some variable:

 ```objective-c
 GBDeviceInfo *deviceInfo = [GBDeviceInfo deviceInfo];